QULab/Subjective_Speaker_Characteristics/README.md

-### This repository
+## This repository

 As part of my [Postdoc project](http://www.qu.tu-berlin.de/?id=lfernandez), I collected subjective ratings of speaker and voice characteristics.
 In this repository, I explore these data:

-* Factor analysis to find dimensions of interpersonal speaker characteristics
+* Factor analysis to find dimensions of social speaker characteristics
+* Factor analysis to find dimensions of voice descriptions
-* Statistical data analysis of effects of communication channels
+* Statistical data analysis of effects of  [telephone degradations](https://github.com/laufergall/ML_Speaker_Characteristics/tree/master/data/distortions) (channel bandwidth)
+  * on speaker characteristics
+  * on voice descriptions
+* Analyzing the relationship between speech quality and speakers' WAAT

+I also employed these subjective data to perform [predictive modeling](https://github.com/laufergall/ML_Speaker_Characteristics) of speaker characteristics.

+## Listening tests

-The raw data from listening tests and the factor scores are included as documentation of the  [Nautilus Speaker Characterization (NSC) Corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus).
+The raw data from listening tests 1) and 2) and the scores resulting from factor analysis are included as documentation of the  [Nautilus Speaker Characterization (NSC) Corpus](http://www.qu.tu-berlin.de/?id=nsc-corpus).

 For the listening tests, this [GUI](https://github.com/laufergall/GUI_SpeakerCharacteristics) written in Java (adapted depending on the questionnaire items and audio stimuli) was employed.

-I also employed these data to perform [predictive modeling](https://github.com/laufergall/ML_Speaker_Characteristics) of speaker characteristics.

-### Listening tests
+### 1) NSC labeling of speaker characteristics

 The semi-spontaneous "Pizza" dialogs (clean microphone speech, and shortened) from 300 speakers (126 males, 174 females) have been evaluated employing a questionnaire involving a 34-item semantic differential rating scale.